-The key parameters to be estimated from such a model are the slope: that is, the regression coefficient for concentration and the treatment-specific intercept.
-In particular, the treatment-specific intercept is also an important indicator for the adequacy of the model selected, as an intercept that significantly differs from zero would imply a difference between a subject on placebo and a subject on active treatment, even for very low concentrations: a result that lacks biological plausibility.
-These two parameters (the slope and the intercept) are also the basis for the prediction of the effect of the drug on the OTc interval at concentrations of interest.
-Predictions are often made at the geometric mean (GM) maximum plasma concentration (C{max}) in each dose group, but, more importantly, at clinically relevant concentrations, to the extent known.
-The modelpredicted effect and its 2-sided 90% confidence interval (90%CI) for placebo-corrected $\triangle QTc$ ($\triangle \triangle QTc$ = slope estimate \times concentration + treatment-specific intercept) are presented.
-If the upper bound of the 90%CI of this model-predicted QTc effect ($\Delta \Delta QTc$) is below 10 msec, the absence of an effect of regulatory concern at this concentration has been demonstrated.
+The key parameters to be estimated from such a model are the slope, i.e., the regression coefficient for concentration and the treatment specific intercept.
+In particular, the latter is also an important indicator for adequacy of the selected model, since an intercept that is significantly different from zero would imply a difference between a subject on placebo and one on active even for very low concentrations, a result that lacks biological plausibility.
+These two parameters (the slope and the intercept) are also the basis for the prediction of the effect of the drug on the QTc interval at concentrations of interest.
+Predictions are often made at the geometric mean (GM) maximum plasma concentration (C{max}) in each dose group, but more importantly, at clinically relevant concentrations, to the extent known.
+The model-predicted effect and its 2-sided 90% confidence interval (CI) for placebo-corrected Δ QTc ($\Delta\Delta$ QTc = slope estimate × concentration + treatment specific intercept) are presented.
+If the upper bound of the CI of this model-predicted QTc effect ($\Delta\Delta$ QTc) is below 10 msec, the absence of an effect of regulatory concern at this concentration has been demonstrated.

-Prior to fitting a model, it must be ascertained that a proper correction method of the QT interval for heart rate was applied.
-This is particularly important if the drug also affects heart rate.14 Following the guidance in the CSRC white paper on QT evaluation for drugs with a heart-rate effect,15 it is generally assumed that Fridericia's correction may be used if the drug does not affect the heart rate by more than 10 bpm.
+Prior to fitting a model, it has to be ascertained that a proper correction method of the QT interval for heart rate was applied.
+This is particularly important if the drug also affects heart rate14.
+Following the guidance in the CSRC white paper on QT evaluation for drugs with a heart rate effect 15, it is generally assumed that Fridericia's correction may be used if the drug does not affect heart rate by more than 10 bpm.

 A second basic assumption of the type of models presented here is the absence of a delay between concentrations and the induced effect on the QTc interval.
 Such a delay will also be observed if the effect of the drug is caused by an active metabolite that appears later in plasma than the parent compound.
-In our case studies, hysteresis was assessed by graphical methods based on the least-squares (LS) mean $\Delta \Delta QTc$ for each postbaseline time point in the by-time-point analysis and mean concentrations at the same time points and by using the so-called hysteresis loops.10
+In our case studies, hysteresis was assessed by graphical methods based on the least squares (LS) mean $\Delta\Delta$ QTc for each post-baseline time point in the by-time point analysis and mean concentrations at the same time points and by using so-called hysteresis loops10.

-With regard to pooling data from more than one study, Garnett et al warn against pooling unless "control procedures (placebo, food)," ECG acquisition methods, study population (comorbidities, concomitant medication), and, importantly, the conduct of the studies are comparable.10 These conditions are best met if the studies to be pooled have been planned for this purpose upfront.
+In regard to pooling data from more than one study, Garnett et al 10 warn against pooling unless "control procedures (placebo, food)", ECG acquisition methods and the study population (comorbidities, concomitant medication) and, importantly, the conduct of studies are comparable.
+These conditions are best met if the studies to be pooled have been planned for this purpose upfront.
 When pooling, heterogeneity (unequal variance) should be assessed.
-For this purpose, plots of the standardized residuals versus fitted values of $\Delta QTcF$ and versus parts/studies, based on the performance of the C-QTc models, and, for example, Levene's test for assessing the assumption of equal variances between the parts/studies, can be used.16
+For this purpose, plots of the standardized residuals versus fitted values of Δ QTcF and versus parts/studies based on the performance of the concentration-QTc models, and e.g., Levene's test for assessing the assumption of equal variances between the parts/studies can be used 16.